justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 #### So how do you start saving?

-In order to start saving money you first need to figure out how much you are spending and what you are spending the money on.
+In order to start saving money you first need to figure out how much you are spending and where you're spending this money.

 **1. List all of your expenses for the month**